bww/Slang/README.md

 * `file.min.ejs` → *ejs compiler*  → *minimizer* → `file.js`
 * `file.min.js` → *minimizer* → `file.js`

 This somewhat unusual handling may cause problems when you are using already-minimized Javascript library files.
-To work around this quirk, use the unminimized development version of libraries in your project and let Web Assembler minimize them for you.
+To work around this quirk, use the unminimized development version of libraries in your project and let Slang minimize them for you.

 ### Reverse Mapping

 When running in server mode during development these conventions are reversed.
 In your HTML you should reference the *output format* version of your assets.
-Web Assembler maps these back to their counterpart input format in your project.
+Slang maps these back to their counterpart input format in your project.
 For example, when referencing the following stylesheet:

 	<link rel="stylesheet" href="css/style.css" />

-The Web Assembler server will check for the following resources, in order.
+The Slang server will check for the following resources, in order.
 The first resource it encounteres will be compiled as appropriate and responded with:

 1. `css/style.min.scss`
 2. `css/style.scss`